bitweb-project/bitweb/CONTRIBUTING.md

     [Git Blame feature](https://docs.github.com/en/repositories/working-with-files/using-files/viewing-and-understanding-files).
 Simply
     look up who last modified the code you are changing and see if you can find them and give them a nudge.
 Don't be incessant about the nudging, though.
-  - Finally, if all else fails, ask on IRC or elsewhere for someone to give your pull request a look.
+  - Finally, if all else fails, ask on project related social media or elsewhere for someone to give your pull request a look.
 If you think you've been waiting for an unreasonably long time (say, more than a month) for no particular reason (a few lines changed, etc.), this is totally fine.
 Try to return the favor when someone else is asking